simongeilfus/project_starter_kit/README.md

 ### CONFIGURE script

-`configure` is a simple batch script that generates the solution files using CMake.
+`configure` calls the main CMakeLists.txt and generates a visual studio solution with the projects presents in the *projects* folder, a shared library if any and any third party libraries recognized inside the *third_party* folder.
 You can use `configure live++` to enable Live++ in the solution.

 The main `CMakeLists.txt` will include a few variables from `options.cmake` .
-You'll find there a few options like the name of the generated solution/project.
+You'll find there a few options like the name of the generated solution/project which you might want to customize if your project isn't named *project_starter_kit*.

 ```cmake
 # project name
 set(PROJECT project_starter_kit) # change the name of your project here
 ```

+#### Common library

+If an `include` and a `src` folder are detected at the root of the repository a common library will be added to the solution.
+This can be useful to share a common set of tools, a common base app class, etc... among the different projects.
+The library includes will be added and its binaries will be linked to all projects.

-### Assets
+#### Assets

 CMake will check for the existence of an assets folder.
 Assets and shaders will be added to the project in their respective folders.
 As cmake doesn't build inside the projects folders an `ASSETS_DIR_PATH` definition will be added to the project preprocessor (and could for instance be used with a `addAssetDirectory( ASSETS_DIR_PATH )`).

-### Common library

-If an `include` and a `src` folder are detected at the root of the repository a common library will be added to the solution.
-This can be useful to share a common set of tools, a common base app class, etc... among the different projects.
-The library includes will be added and its binaries will be linked to all projects.

-### Third party libraries
+#### Third party libraries

-The `configure` build scripts will try to automatically add recognized folders inside `third_party`.
-It currently supports the same list of libraries as `setup` but if needed extra libraries can be added to the empty section at the end of `third_party/CMakeLists.txt`.
-When doing so it is important to append the name of library to the `THIRD_PARTY_LIBRARIES` list if you want it to be linked to your projects.
+The `configure` build scripts will try to automatically add recognized folders inside the `third_party` folder.
+It currently supports the same list of libraries included in `third_party.txt`.
+Other third party libraries can be added to the empty section at the end of `third_party/CMakeLists.txt`.
+When adding a new third party library it is important to append the name of the library to the `THIRD_PARTY_LIBRARIES` list if you want it to be linked to your projects.

 ```cmake
 # custom third party libraries